lucamaf/bootc-images/README.md

 # Bootc Images

-This directory contains bootc images and a GitHub Actions workflow (`.github/workflows/build.yml`) that builds a **bootc image** for multiple platforms and exports it in various formats.
+This directory contains bootc images and a GitHub Actions workflow (`.github/workflows/build.yml`) that builds **bootc images** for multiple platforms and creates **installable artifacts** (ISOs, disk images, etc.).
 It is based on [this one](https://github.com/redhat-cop/redhat-image-mode-actions/blob/main/.github/workflows/build_rhel_bootc.yml)

-The image is pushed to the **GitHub Container Registry (GHCR)** by default, but can be configured to push to any container registry.
+The images and artifacts are pushed to the **GitHub Container Registry (GHCR)** by default, but can be configured to push to any container registry.

 This workflow uses a **subscribed UBI container** approach, which eliminates the need to handle Red Hat subscriptions within your Containerfile.
 The subscription is managed at the workflow level, making your Containerfile cleaner and more secure.

 Store your images in designated folders within the repository's root directory.
 The workflow will automatically rebuild images whenever changes are detected in those folders.

 ---